ZNS-Connect/zns-api-core/README.md

 # Support
 Use any of the following medium for support:

-- Raise a ticket on [github](https://github.com/formysister/typescript-hapi-boilerplate/issues)
+- Raise a ticket on [github](https://github.com/ZNS-Connect/zns-api-core/issues)
-- Reach me on my email (in package.json)
-- Reach me on my linkedin.
-- Reach on [portfolio website](https://formysister.github.io) and ask for me on chat(Shold be used as rarely as possible!)